iomatix/iomatix/README.md

  👀 I'm interested in programming, music creation, procedural modeling, game design, world creation, and plot development.

- ⭕ I’m currently busy with master dissertation defense.
+ ⭕ I’m currently with developing TTRPG project and collaborating in game-dev community.

  💞️ I’m looking to collaborate on game development or engaging modding projects.

- ✔️ My favorite game engine is Unreal Engine.
+ ✔️ My game engine of choice is the Unreal Engine.

- 📫 I'm in the final stages of earning my master's degree at a university of technology.
+ 📫 I hold a master's degree from a university of technology.